 Statistics show that the average life span for women is about five years longer than that of men, hinting that men’s hesitance to seek medical care can be dangerous.
-But many of the diseases that commonly plague men can be prevented or at least detected through one simple action: schedule a checkup with a doctor.
+But many of the diseases that commonly plague men can be prevented or at least detected through one simple action: scheduling a checkup with a doctor.

 Monitor Heart Health